 Stetson Law Student Wins 2022 “LawHER” Scholarship

-From an applicant pool featuring numerous contenders, Buffalo, New York-based firm Milestone chose Stetson Law 3L Savannah Green as the recipient of its 2022 Trial LawHER Scholarship, with an award of $10,000.
+From an applicant pool featuring numerous contenders, Buffalo, New York-based firm Milestone chose Stetson Law 3L Savannah Green as the recipient of its 2022 Trial LawHER Scholarship, an award of $10,000.

 Milestone holds the annual competition to empower women who aspire to be plaintiff trial lawyers while increasing awareness in the area of settlement planning.
 The competition attracts applications from female law students across the country.
 The application process includes an essay and a video portion – and to those who reviewed the applications, Green’s submission dramatically stood out.

 “Savannah’s grasp on the scope and magnitude of settlement planning truly stood out among the applications we received,” said Amy Fogle, CEO of Milestone and member of the scholarship selection committee.
 “It’s encouraging to see the next generation of trial lawyers embracing this crucial step in the civil justice process.”

 An active presence on campus

 Green, who is originally from Pensacola, is incredibly involved on campus at Stetson Law.
 She is president of the Florida Association of Women Lawyers at Stetson (FAWLS) and serves as editor of the Stetson Journal of Advocacy and the Law.
 In the classroom, she stands out as a student who is quick to grasp the principles that will form the foundation of her practice.